haliphax/xthulu/CONTRIBUTING.md

 etc/gitmoji-hook.sh
 ```

-### docker-compose
+### docker compose

 In order to avoid the need to rebuild the service containers' base image each
 time you make changes to the source code, you can create an override
-configuration for the `docker-compose` stack.
+configuration for the `docker compose` stack.
 This configuration will mount the
 live source code directory into the running containers so that restarting them
 should be sufficient to pick up any changes.